leeyunfai/KiddoHero/README.md

 Download the additional "Library" folder.
 I was unable to add it into Github due to it exceeding the 100MB limit: https://drive.google.com/drive/folders/1rwJYnqIHfAdIJzP92j2ZK2M6K2b_k4DQ?usp=sharing

+**Disclaimer : The source code that was used to implement the coursework project is no longer maintained.
+There may be errors or bugs that did not exist at the time of creation.**